 There is a potential for vegans to not get enough of some essential vitamins and minerals in their diet.
 To avoid this, a vegan may need to plan their food more carefully than a meat-eater would.
 There is some evidence to suggest that vitamin B12 might not be found in sufficient quantities in a vegan diet, but can be gained from fortified foods and supplements.
 A vegan diet may also be low in Vitamin D and calcium, but there are vegan sources of both these essential nutrients.

-Above all else, being vegan takes commitment and sometimes a lot of checking of food labels is required.
-This ensures that there are no animal products included in the foods we choose to eat.
+Above all else, being vegan takes commitment and sometimes a lot of inspecting of food labels.
+This ensures that there are no animal products in the foods we choose to eat.